Commands, Layers, Agents, and Prompts

 name = "task_refiner"

-description = "Refines and clarifies user requests"
+description = "Refines and clarifies user requests for better processing"

 input_mode = "last"